scottaubrey/blog/content/about.md

 categories: ["personal"]
 ---

 Hi, I'm Scott.
-I'm a Developer, System Architect and all around technology enthusiast.
+I'm a Developer, System Architect, Dev Ops engineer and all around technology enthusiast.
 Here's a few of the things I might talk about regarding technology:

 * Web Technologies